 Workplaces use a number of different types of machinery and equipment.
 Industries such as construction and manufacturing use large and complex pieces of machinery and equipment that enhance productivity for companies.
-At the same time, when such machinery or equipment are defective or malfunction while in operation, the consequences can be devastating for workers.
+At the same time, when such machinery or equipment is defective or malfunctions while in operation, the consequences can be devastating for workers.

-Accidents involving defective or malfunctioning machines could lead to serious injuries such as crush injuries, broken bones, amputations or even death.
-If you have been injured by defective machinery on the job, in addition to filing for workers' compensation benefits with your employer, you may also be able to file a product liability lawsuit against the manufacturer of the defective machinery seeking compensation for your injuries, damages and losses.
-An experienced Greenberg & Ruby, LLP work injury attorney adept at handling third party lawsuits can help you better understand your work injury legal rights and options.
+Accidents involving defective or malfunctioning machines could lead to serious injuries such as crush injuries, broken bones, amputations, or even death.
+If you have been injured by defective machinery on the job, in addition to filing for workers' compensation benefits with your employer, you may also be able to file a product liability lawsuit against the manufacturer of the defective machinery seeking compensation for your injuries, damages, and losses.
+The experienced legal professionals at Greenberg And Ruby Injury Attorneys have extensive experience handling third-party lawsuits and can help you better understand your work injury legal rights.

 Defective Machinery Claim Laws